adambloniarz/CAGe/README.md

 ####Citation for CAGe:
 Bloniarz, A., Talwalkar, A., Terhorst, J., Jordan, M. I., Patterson, D., Yu, B., & Song, Y. S. (2014, January).
 Changepoint Analysis for Efficient Variant Calling.
 In *Research in Computational Molecular Biology* (pp. 20-34).
 Springer International Publishing.

-CAGe implements the change-point detection algorithm introduced in;
+CAGe implements the change-point detection algorithm introduced in:

 Killick, R., Fearnhead, P., & Eckley, I. A. (2012).
 Optimal detection of changepoints with a linear computational cost. *Journal of the American Statistical Association*, 107(500), 1590-1598.